Patient Service Representative Job Opening

 - Emotional Intelligence: Maintain basic emotional and social competencies to include self-awareness, self-regulation, motivation, empathy, and social skills.

-- Equipment operated: Standard office equipment including computers, fax machines, copiers, printers, telephones, calculators, etc.
+- Equipment operated: Standard office equipment including computers, faxes, copiers, printers, telephones, etc.